michael-erasmus/rubymotion-observer/README.md

-# Rubymotion::Observer
+# RubyMotionObserver

-TODO: Write a gem description
+This provides a RubyMotion compatible implementation of the ruby stdlib Observable library.

 ## Installation